Orange-OpenSource/ods-storybook-theme/CONTRIBUTING.md

 **IMPORTANT**: By submitting a patch, you agree to allow the project owners to license your work under the terms of the [MIT License](LICENSE).

+## Code Guidelines

+### Checking Coding Style

+Format your code before committing to ensure your changes follow our coding standards.
+Please check the [Developer Guide > Formatting](DEVELOP.md#formatting) section for more information.

 ## License

 By contributing your code, you agree to license your contribution under the [MIT License](LICENSE).